affandyfandy/java-jebi/Week 3 (24 June - 28 June)/Assignment 2/README.md

 `Source Code` : [BatchConfig.java](https://github.com/affandyfandy/java-jebi/blob/week_03/Week%203%20(24%20June%20-%2028%20June)/Assignment%202/src/main/java/jebi/hendardi/lecture5/config/BatchConfig.java)

-The BatchConfig class serves as the configuration hub for Spring Batch operations within your application.
+The BatchConfig class serves as the configuration hub for Spring Batch operations within project application.
 It orchestrates the reading, processing, and writing of Employee data from a CSV file to a database.

 **Annotations:**